githubocto/flat/README.md

 ✨ Best used in tandem with the [Flat VS Code Extension](https://github.com/githubocto/flat-vscode).

-Flat streamlines a pattern popularized by @simonw (["git scraping"](https://simonwillison.net/2020/Oct/9/git-scraping/)) and @alex ([2020 US election tracker](https://github.com/alex/nyt-2020-election-scraper)).
+Flat streamlines a pattern popularized by [Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/) and [Alex Gaynor](https://github.com/alex/nyt-2020-election-scraper)).
 The pattern of pulling data into git is an interesting one that deserves a dead-simple developer experience.
 Flat is an experiment from GitHub's Office of the CTO to make it easier for anyone to employ this pattern.
 ## Why would I want to use this?

 Ultimately, Flat is about getting data into your repo with a minimum of fuss.
 These are some examples of what you can use it for, but this is by no means an exhaustive list.